philya/guesswho_analysis/README.md

-Find winning series of questions for "Guess Who" game
+Find optimal series of questions for the "Guess Who" game

 Usage in R: